hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-03-unreasonable-elegance-deep-generative-models.md

 I am specificly interested in generative models due to their unreasonably elegant and principled approach in solving machine learning problems at a time where we don't really understand much about our models.
 The basic goal of generative models is to perform density estimation meaning that we want to take in a bunch of training data and fit a probability density function to it.
 We can then use that probability density function to generate new data similar to the training data.

+The discipline of generative modeling has experienced enormous leaps in capabilities in recent years, mostly with likelihood-based methods (Graves, 2013; Kingma and Welling, 2013, 2018; Dinh et al., 2014; van den Oord et al., 2016a) and generative adversarial networks (GANs) (Goodfellow et al., 2014) (see Section 4).
+Likelihood-based methods can be divided into three categories:
+    - Autoregressive models (Hochreiter and Schmidhuber, 1997; Graves, 2013; van den Oord et al., 2016a,b; Van Den Oord et al., 2016).
+Those have the advantage of simplicity, but have as disadvantage that synthesis has limited parallelizability, since the computational length of synthesis is proportional to the dimensionality of the data; this is especially troublesome for large images or video.
+    - Variational autoencoders (VAEs) (Kingma and Welling, 2013, 2018), which optimize a lower bound on the log-likelihood of the data.
+Variational autoencoders have the advantage of parallelizability of training and synthesis, but can be comparatively challenging to optimize (Kingma et al., 2016).
+    - Flow-based generative models, first described in NICE (Dinh et al., 2014) and extended in RealNVP (Dinh et al., 2016).
+        + advantage: Exact latent-variable inference and log-likelihood evaluation.
+In VAEs, one is able to infer only approximately the value of the latent variables that correspond to a datapoint.
+GAN’s have no encoder at all to infer the latents.
+        + Efficient inference and efficient synthesis, compared to autoregressive models.
+        + Useful latent space for downstream tasks.
+The hidden layers of autoregressive models have unknown marginal distributions, making it much more difficult to perform valid manipulation of data.
+In GANs, datapoints can usually not be directly represented in a latent space.
+        + Significant potential for memory savings.
+Computing gradients in reversible neural networks requires an amount of memory that is constant instead of linear in their depth.
+        + In most flow-based generative models (Dinh et al., 2014, 2016), the generative process is defined as an invertible transformation (g) of a latent variable (z) (usually a simple and tractable distribution e.g. mutlivariate Gaussian) to data points (x).
+The invertability of the transformation makes inference of latent z from data x easy.

 ## Statistical modelling

 Almost everything that we can do with data involves finding the probability distribution underlying our data P(x).
 This includes finding insights in data, prediction, modeling the world, etc.  Therefore, We are interested in finding the true probability distribution of our data P(x) which is unknown.
 We usually use the scientific method in a probabilistic pipeline to solve this problem i.e.: